vinogradsoft/compass/CONTRIBUTING.md

+# Contributing

-Thank you for contributing to this project.
+Thanks for your contribution to this project.

-Please submit pull requests to the master branch only.

-Please run phpunit.
+## Pull requests

-If you have added something new, create a new unit test.
-If you have changed something, update all unit tests as necessary.
++ If you added something new, create a new unit test.
+If you change anything, update everything if necessary unit tests.

-We aim to achieve 100% code coverage by tests, including checking for PHP errors and exceptional situations.
-Therefore, make sure your new or modified tests fully cover all changes you have made.
++ We strive to achieve 100% code coverage with tests, including checking for PHP errors and exceptions.
+That's why Make sure your new or changed tests fully cover all the changes you've made.
++ Make sure you have updated `README.md`.
++ Create feature branches.
+Only submit pull requests to the master branch.
++ One pull request per feature.